Danish West Indies: Post-slavery

+The USA purchases the Danish West Indies in 1917.
 2017 marked the 100th anniversary of the sale of the colony by Denmark to the United States.
 With this centennial, conversations on the legacy of Danish–Norwegian colonization and slavery were reignited in the Scandinavian mainstream.
 For example, the artists Jeannette Ehlers and La Vaughn Belle unveiled Denmark's first statue of a black woman, I Am Queen Mary, to memorialize Denmark's colonial impact.